zestia/devops-challenges/challenge_1/README.md

 Bonus points will be awarded for simplicity, security and usability.

-You may use any scripting language, configuration management or deployment software you feel is most appropriate.
+You may use any scripting language, configuration management or deployment software you that feel is appropriate.

+Your solution should provide instructions to satisfy any dependancies.

 ## Solution Submission